Three Ways a Connected View of Your Customers Can Help Improve Customer Onboarding KYC and Maintenance

 The amount of high-quality third party data available continues to increase year on year, with new providers entering the space and additional useful data being captured, gathered and curated – particularly on legal entities.
 More and more governmental organisations are pursuing an “open data” agenda and looking to increase the transparency and usage of ownership and control data – a topic we’ll address in detail in a future blog!

-Most financial institutions are now looking at strategic ways of leveraging this third party data to increase the efficiency of their onboarding and customer maintenance processes, as well as identify risk events as and when they happen.
+Most financial institutions are now looking at strategic ways of leveraging this third party data to increase the efficiency of their customer onboarding KYC maintenance processes, as well as identify risk events as and when they happen.

 Entity resolution technologies help to solve this issue – automatically connecting your internal view of your customer with the third party data, finding the correct associated reference data in a structured way, and building context around that customer to identify higher or lower risk indicators.